mattaylor/objix/README.md

 ### Object.prototype.contains(object, depth)

-True if all entries of argument are also in this.
+True if all entries of argument are also in `this`.
 May recurse to a given depth (-1 = any depth)

 ```javascript
 { a: 1 }.contains({ a: 1, b: 2 }) // false